-Last week in a New York Times article, psychologist, Adam Grant wrote about the growing languishing phenomenon.
+In a New York Times article, psychologist Adam Grant wrote about the growing languishing phenomenon.
 He describes it as a feeling of stagnation "like you're muddling through your days, looking at your life through a foggy windshield".
 While languishing is not depression, it has been shown to be a risk factor for people who are particularly feeling the emotional long-haul of the pandemic.

 We know many franchisor executives have felt a burden of responsibility for the personal and business health of their franchisees.
 With this in mind, in this Positive Franchising Update we provide you with:

 Here's a list of 10 tips that have been drawn from one of Greg's Healthy Franchise Relationships Tips on how to create positive mental health:

 #1.
 Reconnect with your support network.
 Supportive relationships act as a buffer to stress, help us to bounce back from adversity, and make a positive difference to our motivation and performance.
 (One benefit of attending our professional development programs is the peer support).

 #2.
 Cultivate an optimistic mindset.
 Show gratitude for how others have helped you, and spend a few minutes before bed asking yourself, “What are three things that have gone well today and why did they go well?”

 #3.
 Rediscover your sense of purpose.
 The energy generated by getting back to your 'why' can be significant.
 Why did you go into business?
 What is the difference you are trying to make in the world?

 #4.
 Be more self-aware and accepting.
 We can manage negative feelings by naming our thoughts or emotions, and accepting them without judgement.
 Then focusing on the future and what we can do to make things better.